bylexus/adventofcode2020/README.md

 again, better think twice - brute force definitively did NOT the trick here, but a clever path traversal mechanism did.

+### Day 11 - Seating System

+A Double-Buffer problem: This one needed to calculate a new 2d-array state based on a previous state - while the previous state must not be changed during the calculation of the new one.
+So I implemented this using a "double-buffer"
+approach:

+1. copy the actual state to a 2nd buffer
+2. modify the 2nd buffer based on the actual state
+3. copy the 2nd buffer back to the actual state
+4. repeat

+Also, it was a real pain to check in all the 8 directions - so I implemented a neat abstraction for that - maybe that may become handy in future problems.